-\underline{C} = runoff coefficient is 0.92, the difference between impervious area (C = 1.0) and undeveloped conditions (C = 0.08).
+C = runoff coefficient is 0.92, the difference between impervious area (C = 1.0) and undeveloped conditions (C = 0.08).

 - a.
-This volume must be stored at least one (1) foot above the annual high water table and below the overflow point to offsite (in many cases this may be the adjacent road elevation).
-As an option, and as approved by Nassau County Engineering Services, an applicant may implement, at the applicant's cost, offsite storage and necessary conveyance to control existing flood stages offsite., provided documentation showing appropriate authorization for the off-site use and meeting the requirements of this section is submitted and approved by the county - There shall be no net loss of storage for areas in a Special Flood Hazard Area and Shaded X zones.
-Site grading shall create storage onsite to mitigate for filling of volume onsite.
-This storage is in addition to the storage required for the increase in impervious surface area.
-The applicant shall provide signed and sealed engineering plans and calculations documenting that this "no net loss" requirement is met. - a.
-This excludes fill brought in for stem wall stabilization. - b.
-Engineering Services shall have the right to exempt any project from the no net loss requirements which borders on and discharges directly into tidally influenced bodies of water - 8) Subsequent to approval of a property owner's final grading, including onsite and/or floodplain storage and stormwater treatment and closeout of the applicable permit or issuance of certificates of occupancy, the improvements shall be maintained by the property owner and recorded in a maintenance agreement. - a.
-In order to ensure compliance with the provisions of this section and the requirements to maintain onsite stormwater improvements over time, the County is authorized to conduct inspections of property, upon reasonable notice and at reasonable times, for the purpose of inspecting said property and/or onsite storage improvements for compliance with this section and with any applicable conditions of previously issued permits.
+This volume must be stored at least one (1) foot above the annual seasonal high water table and below the overflow point to offsite (in many cases this may be the adjacent road elevation).
+As an option, and as approved by Nassau County Engineering Services, an applicant may implement, at the applicant's cost, offsite storage and necessary conveyance to control existing flood stages offsite., provided documentation showing appropriate authorization for the off-site use and meeting the requirements of this section is submitted and approved by the County - 8) The property owner shall sign Exhibit 5 requiring maintenance of the system to be the sole responsibility of the property owner, subsequent to approval of a property owner's final grading, including onsite and/or floodplain storage and stormwater treatment and closeout of the applicable permit or issuance of certificates of occupancy. the improvements shall be maintained by the property owner and recorded in a maintenance agreement. - a.
+In order to ensure compliance with the provisions of this section and the requirements to maintain onsite stormwater improvements over time, the County is authorized to conduct inspections of property, upon reasonable notice and at reasonable times, for the purpose of inspecting said property and/or onsite storage improvements for compliance with this section and with any applicable conditions of previously issued permits. - b.

-- b.
 Failure to maintain the improvements will require restoration upon notification by engineering service or code enforcement, within a stipulated time frame. - c.
-If restoration is not completed within Nassau County's Code requirements, the county shall have the right to complete the restoration, and the county's actual cost incurred, together with a charge of one hundred (100) percent of said costs to cover the county's administrative expenses, shall be charged to the then owner of the property. - 9) Applicants shall provide documents and calculations to demonstrate compliance.
+If restoration is not completed within Nassau County's Code requirements, the County shall have the right to complete the restoration, and the County's actual cost incurred, together with a charge of one hundred (100) percent of said costs to cover the County's administrative expenses, shall be charged to the then owner of the property. - 9) Applicants shall provide documents and calculations to demonstrate compliance.
 The submittal of application for construction shall be completed by an engineer. - 10) Impervious surface requirements shall not be eligible for relief via waivers from the Planning and Zoning Board.

-Section 10.9. -Illicit Discharge and Connection
+Section 10.9.
+Illicit Discharge and Connection